kbjohnson-penn/WATCH-SS/supplementary_material.md

 Table K1 provides a comprehensive performance comparison of all seven machine learning models evaluated to predict cognitive impairment (i.e., the "AD" label) on the ADReSS data.
 For all models, we report the scores for the best-performing hyperparameter configuration determined through manual tuning.
 The training performance scores are based on the ensembled cross-validation predictions.
 The LightGBM model performs the best for all metrics in the training dataset, thus we use this as the primary model for \toolname.
 This model also achieves the most balanced performance on the test data.

 **Table K1**: Evaluation of candidate models for predicting cognitive impairment on the ADReSS datasets.
-The best value is highlighted in boldface and the second best value is underlined.
+The best value is highlighted in boldface and the second best value is italicized.

 | Model | CV | Train Precision | Train Recall | Train F1 | Train Accuracy | Test Precision | Test Recall | Test F1 | Test Accuracy |
 | :---- | :- | :-------------: | :----------: | :------: | :------------: | :------------: | :---------: | :-----: | :-----------: |